Property finance for sellers

 Selling an owner-built house

-There are specific legal requirements for selling a property you built yourself or managed contractor to build on your behalf.
+There are specific legal requirements if you are selling a property you built yourself, or managed a contractor to build on your behalf.

 For more information, view our Owner builders page.

-- When you give your estate agent a price at which you are willing to sell your home, the agent cannot advertise it at less than this price.
+When you give your estate agent your asking or reserve price, the agent cannot advertise your property at less than this price.